 Where: Pineapple Fields, Woombye, Sunshine Coast

 The Big Pineapple Festival is the Sunshine Coast’s juciest event of the year, putting the spotlight on the country’s best artists and is major tourism drawcard for the region.
-The iconic festival, which saw Peking Duk, Golden Features, and Tones & I in 2024, celebrates all things Australian.
+The iconic festival – which brought Hilltop Hoods, The Cat Empire and Jungle Giants to Woombye in 2025 – celebrates all things Australian.
 There’s a famed fancy-dress competition and the inaugural Great Australian Pineapple Toss.

 Where: Maleny Showgrounds, Maleny, Sunshine Coast